moonymango/enmovito/memory-bank/progress.md

 ## Current Status

 Enmovito is now in a fully functional state with core features implemented and recent bugs fixed.
 The application successfully loads engine data logs, visualizes parameters in both time series and XY plots, and provides an intuitive interface for data exploration with improved parameter filtering, plot management, and visualization capabilities.
+Recent additions include dark theme support and a "Clear Selection" button for improved usability.

 ### Development Status: Beta

 The application is stable for its core functionality but still has areas for improvement and feature additions before reaching a production-ready state.
 Recent bug fixes and UI enhancements have significantly improved stability and usability.
+Work is currently underway to package the application into self-contained executables for Linux and Windows.

 ## What Works